rgriff23/rgriff23.github.io/projects.md

 ### Other

-[My blog](/index)- Where I share things like R tutorials, functions, data explorations, and personal updates.
+[My blog](/index)- a catalogue of R code snippets, original analyses, updates on stuff I'm doing, etc.

 <a target="_blank" href="https://github.com/rgriff23/rgriff23.github.io">My website</a>- My site is powered by <a target="_blank" href="https://jekyllrb.com/">jekyll</a> and hosted by <a target="_blank" href="https://pages.github.com/">GitHub Pages</a>.